francoisschwarzentruber/abcd/README.md

 # abcd

 A super simple ASCII format to represent music scores.
 Technically, this repository provides a program, that preprocesses the file to produce a Lilypond file, and then run the Lilypond engraver to produce a PDF.

+Why?
+Because in wysiwyg software, you never know where to click.
+Because abc is too restrictive.
+Because Lilypond is awesome, but combersome to write.
+In particular, all the information concerning a single measure is spread out in the Lilypond source.

 # Basic example